swc-bb/r-workshop/_episodes/02_session.md

 ### Defining Defaults

-We have passed arguments to functions in two ways: directly, as in `dim(dat)`, and by name, as in `read.csv(file = "data/inflammation-01.csv", header = FALSE)`.
+We have passed arguments to functions in two ways: directly, as in `mean(dat)`, and by name, as in `read.csv(file = "data/inflammation-01.csv", header = FALSE)`.
 In fact, we can pass the arguments to `read.csv` without naming them:

 ~~~